Hedgehogs in the garden

 Build bonfires as close to time of lighting as possible and check them thoroughly before lighting.

 Remove sports or fruit netting when not in use to prevent hedgehogs becoming entangled, and getting injured.

 These can poison hedgehogs and should only be used as a last resort.
-Try using beer traps or sprinkling ground up shells around the plants you need to protect.
+Instead try using one of many "natural" alternatives, like sprinkling crushed eggshells or coffee grounds around the plants you need to protect.
 If you have to use pellets, place them under a slate which is inaccessible to hedgehogs.

 Hedgehogs usually hibernate between November and mid March and animals must have enough fat reserves to survive hibernation.
 Making hedgehog homes in the garden and providing food will help hedgehogs.

 Juvenile hedgehogs weighing less than 500 grams during late autumn will need help to survive the winter – download our factsheet Caring for autumn juvenile hedgehogs (PDF 416KB) for advice.

 As many as 10 different hedgehogs may visit a garden over several nights, which could mean ‘your hedgehog’ is a number of different individuals visiting at different times.